hawtio/hawtio-operator/README.md

 A [Kubernetes](https://kubernetes.io) operator, based on the [Operator SDK](https://sdk.operatorframework.io), that operates [Hawtio Online](https://github.com/hawtio/hawtio-online).

+## Upgrading

+See [Upgrading Guide](docs/Upgrading.md) when you are upgrading your hawtio-operator installation.

 ## Resources

 The `Hawtio` CRD defines the resource the operator uses to configure a Hawtio Online operand, e.g.: